 The remaining part of the paper is structured as follows.
 In Section 2 we review the previous work done on binary constant dimension codes for our parameters n=7, d=4, and k=3.
-Preliminaries and utilized methods are described in Section 3.
+The preliminaries and utilized methods are described in Section 3.
 In Section 4, a method is described how to determine whether a code with a prescribed automorphism group and size exists.
-In our analysis of the possible groups (eventually) admitting a code of size at least 329, we start with groups of prime power order in Section 5 and continue with groups of non-prime-power order in Section 6.
-The modifications described in Section 7 of a code of size 329 yield the code mentioned in Theorem 2 and Appendix C. We draw conclusions and mention some open problems for further
+In our analysis of the possible groups (eventually) admitting a code of size at least 329, we start with groups of prime power order in Section 5 and continue with groups of composite order in Section 6.
+The modifications described in Section 7 of a code of size 329 yield the code mentioned in Theorem 2 and Appendix C. We draw a conclusion in Section 8.
+The groups corresponding to Theorem 1, as well as the code of size 333 of Theorem 2, are listed in the appendix.